viboverse/functional-programming-jamk/materials/04-types.md

     Implemented protocols
         ...

-Keep in mind single-quoted and double-quoted representations are not equivalent in Elixir as they are represented by different types:
+Keep in mind character list and string are not equivalent in Elixir as they are represented by different types:

-    iex> 'hello' == "hello"
+    iex> ~c"hello" == "hello"
     false

-Single quotes are *charlists*, double quotes are *strings*.
+~c"" indicates *charlist*, double quotes are *strings*.
 We will discuss more about them in later sessions.

 &nbsp;
 ### **Tuples**